by Teresa Coffman

 “Name?
 Address?
 Previous employment?”
 Dazed, Ken answered his questions, then signed the paper the foreman shoved across the desk.
 “Report to me at 7:00 tomorrow morning.
 I’ll show you where you work.”

 It took two paychecks before Ken believed his good fortune.
-Yet he let some time pass before he worked up the courage to ask why he’d been chosen.
+He let some time pass before he worked up the courage to ask why he’d been chosen.
 The foreman smiled, as if he’d been waiting for the question.
-“You worked at a carnival last summer, at the Pony Ride.”
+“You worked at a carnival last summer at the pony ride.”

 “Yes.”
 Ken remained baffled.